 As a medical genetics resident at Mayo Clinic, you will have ongoing interaction with board-certified genetic staff: counselors, clinical geneticists, nurses, and laboratory directors.
 Nutritionists are part of the team approach for the management of patients with metabolic diseases, and residents are expected to be present with the dietitian visits for their patients until they become familiar with the daily management of the diet.
 Nurses, social workers, physical therapists, occupational therapists, audiologists, psychologists, and other allied health professionals often are involved with the care of our patients; you will be expected to initiate these contacts when appropriate.

 Medical genetics program residents will also work with surgeons, oncologists, obstetricians/perinatologists, cardiologists, pediatricians, neurologists, internists with various subspecialties, family practitioners, and others.
 Many of these interactions will arise directly from the consulting physician's referral of patients to you or vice versa as part of the comprehensive services offered at Mayo Clinic.

 Training for certification in Clinical Genetics is unique at Mayo Clinic.
 Roughly half of the clinical genetics patients seen are adults, who will comprise an increasing proportion of genetics patients in the future.
 Regional, national, and international patients with a broad range of disorders are seen.
 At least three months of your training time in this residency is devoted to training in clinical laboratories.

 This residency also includes training in genetic counseling, including non-directive options for gene testing and prenatal diagnosis.

-The optional third year of study provides additional training that enables you to become certified in clinical cytogenetics, biochemical genetics or molecular genetics, accredited by the American Board of Medical Genetics and Genomics.
+The optional third year of study provides additional training that enables you to become certified in clinical genetics, biochemical genetics, or laboratory genetics and genomics, accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 This option is contingent on the availability of the training slots.